-Since the new broke out, many have claimed that there is no way google would detect an AI-written content.
+Since the news broke out, many have claimed that there is no way google would detect AI-written content.
 Well, personally, I think it just takes one intelligent and major core update to detect this in the future.

 14. SEO is The Only Means of Getting Traffic

 Everyone is doing SEO because of the crazy numbers you can get from it organically and because it is sustainable over the year into the future, unlike paid ads.
 However, SEO is not the only means of getting ORGANIC traffic.

 I know a few people that don’t know jack about SEO but get over 40K visitors and earn well on their websites.
 They have 4 to 5 large Facebook groups that strategically share their content and drive organic traffic.

 Some others use Reddit, Twitter, and other social media platforms.

 And yes, some marketers resort to paid ads.

 All the same, the point is clear.
 SEO is just one of the numerous ways of getting organic traffic.
 Do not be misled.

 15. Images and Videos Can’t Really Help Your SEO, Just Write SEO Optimized Content

 Sometimes, we undervalue the power of images and videos in SEO and focus only on web clicks.